Cliff Asness: AQR Capital Management

-By the end of 2010, AQR had $33 billion assets under management (AUM).

-An October 2010 Bloomberg article, described AQR as a "quantitative investment firm" that used "algorithms and computerized models to trade stocks, bonds, currencies and commodities."
+AQR reported losses during the 2008 financial crisis; however, by the end of 2010, AQR had $33 billion in assets under management (AUM).
+An October 2010 Bloomberg article described AQR as a "quantitative investment firm" that used "algorithms and computerized models to trade stocks, bonds, currencies and commodities."

-In 2016, Connecticut's State Bond Commission gave $35 million in financial aid to AQR, as part of a "broader move by the Connecticut government to persuade companies", including Bridgewater Associates, the biggest hedge fund in the world, to remain in Connecticut.
-AQR's $28 million loan, would be "forgiven" if AQR kept "540 jobs within Connecticut" and created 600 new jobs by 2026.
+In 2016, Connecticut's State Bond Commission extended $35 million in financial aid to AQR, as part of a "broader move by the Connecticut government to persuade companies", including hedge fund Bridgewater Associates, to remain in Connecticut.
+AQR's $28 million loan would be forgiven if AQR kept "540 jobs within Connecticut" and created 600 new jobs by 2016.
 AQR received grants worth $7 million to "help pay for an expansion."

 By 2017, according to Forbes, Asness had "moved away from hedge funds" and aggressively promoted lower-fees, more "liquid and transparent products", such as "mutual funds, that use computer models, often to replicate hedge fund returns".

 By 2019, AQR had become an "investment firm"—running "one of the world's largest hedge funds".
 A 2020 Forbes profile described AQR (Applied Quantitative Research) as an agency that employs "factor-based investing," and offers products ranging from hedge funds to mutual funds.

+In 2023, Asness, Stable Asset Management, and other institutional investors in the aggregate made commitments of several hundred million dollars in the newly launched Niche Plus multimanager hedge fund, the first fund of ClearAlpha Technologies.
+The fund is co-run by founding partners AQR alumnus Brian Hurst and former Goldman Sachs chief information officer Elisha Wiesel.
+The fund will focus on niche strategies, including temperature arbitrage.

 Selected academic publications

 In a co-authored 2001 article published in the Journal of Portfolio Management, the authors described how, while some hedge fund managers are skilled in picking stocks, not all use effective methods.
 In their 2003 publication in the Financial Analysts Journal, Arnott and Asness wrote that contrary to prevailing theory, companies that paid higher dividends, actually had higher growth in earnings.
 They found that low payout ratios "preceded low earnings growth."
 In a 2003 Journal of Portfolio Management article, Asness said that it was a mistake to compare stock market's P/E ratio—earnings yield—to interest rates (called the Fed model).

 In a 2013 co-authored article published in The Journal of Finance, Asness, Tobias Moskowitz, and Lasse Pedersen found "consistent value and momentum return premia across eight diverse markets and asset classes, and a strong common factor structure among their returns."
-Since this strategy for accumulation is subject to the same constraints as any other and systemic effects in markets can invalidate it: AQR and other similar ventures lost massive amounts of wealth in the Financial crisis of 2007-2010 with assets declining from $39 billion in 2007 to $17 billion by the end of 2008.
+Since this strategy for accumulation is subject to the same constraints as any other and systemic effects in markets can invalidate it: AQR and other similar ventures lost massive amounts of wealth in the 2008 financial crisis with assets declining from $39 billion in 2007 to $17 billion by the end of 2008.

-Net worth

-According to an April 2020 Forbes profile, Asness' estimated net worth was $2.6 billion.